Daily Crime Log

-- Arrest: When a person is arrested; charged with the commission of the offense; and turned over to the court for prosecution.
+- Arrest: When a person is arrested, charged with the commission of the offense, and the case is turned over to the appropriate prosecutor’s office for possible prosecution.

-- Exceptional: When a suspect is identified as having committed a crime and the case has been forwarded to the prosecutor for review and consideration for charges.
-A suspect has been identified, but the victim does not wish to prosecute, or the state declines to prosecute.
+- Exceptional: When a suspect is identified as having committed a crime and the case has been forwarded to the prosecutor for review and consideration for charges; or when a suspect is issued a citation for a misdemeanor offense.
+Also, a suspect has been identified, but the victim does not wish to prosecute, or the state declines to prosecute.